heimrichhannot/contao-location-bundle/README.md

 # Contao Location Bundle

-This bundle offers functionality concerning location handling for the Contao CMS.
+This bundle adds a location entity to contao.

 ## Installation